rawatyogi/Moviebase/README.md

  - Press Cmd + R to build and run the app.

+ ## Note :
+ - API key is listed there but if code does not work for that a new API key need to be generated.
+This case is rare but can exist if a particular threshold of requests is reached for the API key.

+ - Icons are not properly mapped to 1x, 2x, 3x.
+I have used icons after creating and downloading from Canva for a good development and user experience.

 # Contact
-- For any query or feedback please connect on yogendrarawat0498@gmail.com
+- For any query / feedback / suggestions please connect on yogendrarawat0498@gmail.com

 # License
 - This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.